Note: Keeper now offers dark web scans for Business and Enterprise accounts.

 LastPass is one of the most popular password managers available.
 It’s free, reliable, and easy to use.
-Keeper is a lesser known password manager that has many of the same features, but requires a paid subscription.
+Keeper is a lesser known password manager and also offers a free trial.
 So does Keeper offer anything over LastPass that makes it a better option?
 We’ve compared the two in a number of different categories to see how they stack up.

 - Both have password generators that allow you to create strong, unique, customizable passwords